justeat/applepayjs-polyfill/README.md

 ## Overview

-Apple Pay JS is a way of accepting Apple Pay in websites using Safari in either iOS 10 and macOS for users who have a TouchID compatible device.
+Apple Pay JS is a way of accepting Apple Pay in websites using Safari in either iOS 10 (and later) and macOS for users who have a TouchID compatible device.

 This polyfill provides a way to make [```ApplePaySession```](https://developer.apple.com/reference/applepayjs/applepaysession) available for testing your implementation in browsers that would otherwise not provide support for Apple Pay JS, such as in Chrome on Windows.

-The polyfill supports Apple Pay JS versions 1 and 2.
+The polyfill supports Apple Pay JS versions 1, 2 and 3.

 ## Examples